Configuration file¶

 What are includes?

-has support for importing some (or all) of its configuration from other repositories.
+scm-engine has support for importing some (or all) of its configuration from other repositories.

-API token MUST be able to read the content of the referenced projects via the API
+The scm-engine API token MUST be able to read the content of the referenced projects via the API

 Limitations and restrictions of remote included configuration files

-This is immensely useful if you want to share configuration between many projects, like a centralized scm-engine-library
+This is immensely useful if you want to share configuration between many projects, like a centralized scm-engine-library project with common patterns and configuration files.

 - Only

-configurations keys are supported in included configuration files. - Nested/Recursive includes are NOT support.
+actionsandlabelconfigurations keys are supported in included configuration files. - Nested/Recursive includes are NOT support.

 - Merging/overriding configurations are NOT supported; included configuration will always append to the existing configuration.